Skip to main content

 Card delivery

-To send a card from an Action Flow, add a send a card step step to your Action Flow.
+To send a card from an Action Flow, add a send a card step to your Action Flow.

 Card delivery settings